Jake Gaither: Coaching career

+Legacy and death

 When Gaither retired from coaching in 1969, his Florida A&M teams had a 204–36–4 record, for a .844 winning percentage.
 Thirty-six players from Gaither's teams were All-Americans, and 42 went on to play in the National Football League (NFL).
 Gaither was named Southern Intercollegiate Athletic Conference Coach of the Decade.
 He was named College Division Coach of the Year by the American Football Coaches Association in 1962, and was voted into the College Football Hall of Fame in 1975.
 He also received the Amos Alonzo Stagg Award that year, and the Walter Camp Man of the Year award in 1974.
-The Jake Gaither Trophy has been awarded to the best Black collegiate football player each year since 1978.
+The Jake Gaither Trophy has been awarded to the best black college football player each year since 1978.
 The Jake Gaither Gymnasium is located on the FAMU campus.

-Gaither died in Tallahassee, Florida in 1994.
-The Jake Gaither House where he lived is now a cultural center.
+Gaither died on February 18, 1994, in Tallahassee, Florida.
+The Jake Gaither House, where he lived, is now a cultural center.